This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Wine Option: While this cioppino recipe is wine-free for simplicity, you can add 1/4 cup of dry red or white wine after sautéing onions and garlic.
-Let the wine reduce by half before adding tomatoes.
+• Wine Option: This recipe is wine-free, but you can add 1/4 cup of dry red or white wine after sautéing the onions and garlic.
+Let it reduce by half before adding the tomatoes.

 Frequently Asked Questions